Road Trip Guide Blue Ridge Parkway Best Stops

 Craggy Gardens BRP

 Another popular place to visit when taking a road trip on the Blue Ridge Parkway includes Craggy Gardens.
 Even from the visitor center (inside the visitor center currently closed), you will be rewarded with beautiful views of the Blue Ridge Mountains!

 Craggy Gardens also offers quite a few hikes.
 The landscape is quite unique.
 On our short hike down the Craggy Gardens trail, we were greeted with a large open field with mountain views in the background.

 The area is perfect for a picnic on a nice day or sunset!
 We hung out for a while just sitting on the grass enjoying the views.

 From Craggy Gardens, we headed to Asheville to end the night.
 Asheville has a very lively downtown area bustling with restaurants and artsy vibes.
-While we didn’t spend too much time exploring around the city of Asheville or seeing the famous Biltmore, but we do plan to head back!
+While we didn’t spend too much time exploring around the city of Asheville this trip.

 Day 3 – Pisgah National Forest to Cherokee